apollographql/apollo-server/docs/source/best-practices/modularize-a-schema.md

 }, Author.resolvers);
 ```

-Finally, the schema combines the Author type definitions and resolvers with the root Query.
+Finally, the `Author` type definitions and resolvers are combine with the root `Query`.

 ```js
 // schema.js